Our New Jersey Student Loan Debt Lawyer Explains the National Collegiate Trust

-Good question!
-National Collegiate Trust isn’t just one company or one trust, its a family of many separate trusts under the parent company, National Collegiate Funding.
+The NCT isn't just one company or one trust; it's a family of many separate trusts under the parent company, National Collegiate Funding.
 These trusts were created in Delaware and operate throughout the country.

-NCT buys student loans from the original lenders (such as PNC Bank, JP Chase, Bank of America, Credit One and a few others) and then attempts to collect them for a profit.
-In that regard they are no different from entities like Midland Funding, Portfolio Recovery, or LVNV Funding.
+NCT buys student loans from the original lenders (such as PNC Bank, JP Chase, Bank of America, Credit One, and more) and then attempts to collect them for a profit.
+In that regard, they are no different from Midland Funding, Portfolio Recovery, or LVNV Funding.

 Can I Fight NCT's Law Suit?

-But What If NCT Already Has a Judgment?
+What to Do If NCT Already Has a Judgment

-No problem!
 Remember, NCT isn't registered with the State of New Jersey and shouldn't be using our courts.
-Therefore, any judgment they may have entered was wrongfully obtained!
-This means that you can move to vacate (lift) the judgment and dismiss the case.
+Therefore, any judgment they may have entered was wrongfully obtained.
+This means that you can move to vacate the judgment and dismiss the case.

-You should also do this as soon as possible if you own, or ever hope to own, real estate.
+You should also do this as soon as possible if you own or ever hope to own real estate.
 This is because these judgments can act as liens against land in New Jersey.
-It can cause problems for a purchase or a sale or refinance of a property you already own.
+It can cause problems for the purchase of a property or a sale or refinance of a property you already own.

 What Can You Do About It?

-If you live in New Jersey, and have been sued by NCT on a student loan or they have a judgment against you, you must take action!
-I have experience dealing with NCT and their lawyers and can help!
-Call my office right away at 856-432-4113 or contact me through this site to schedule a consultation.
+If you live in New Jersey and have been sued by NCT on a student loan or they have a judgment against you, you must take action.
+I have experience dealing with NCT and their lawyers and can help.
+Call my office at 856-432-4113 or contact me through this site to schedule a consultation.

-If you would like more information about student loans, you can download my free book, I Graduated; Now What?
+If you want more information about student loans, you can download my free book, I Graduated; Now What?
 A Guide to Dealing with Your Student Loans.

 Steven J. Richardson